brightbox/docs.brightbox.com/content/reference/glossary.md

 ---
 layout: default
-title: Definitions
+title: Glossary
 ---

 ### Server
 A Server is a single cloud virtual machine running a particular image.

 ### Zone